This February 2018 Stitch Fix Review includes a handbag, pants, two tops and a cardigan!

 For reference, the total of all my items was $290.00.
 Had I bought all 5, I would have saved $72.50, making the total $217.50.

-Remember, if you’re interested in trying Stitch Fix for yourself, using this link will waive your styling fee!
-That means you can try out this service risk free!
-Just remember to be super detailed about what you like, don’t like, and any sizing issues you might have.
+If you’re interested in trying Stitch Fix for yourself, click HERE.
+Just remember to be super detailed about what you like, don’t like, and any sizing issues you might have so that way you are sure to get at least one item you love to apply your $20 styling fee towards.

 If you enjoyed this February 2018 Stitch Fix Review, be sure to check out: